Last updated: January 10, 2023

 Here is a map of the walk:

 Once you’ve parked your car and paid the parking fee, it’s time to start hiking.
-You can find the start of the walk at the car park at the end of Putty Beach Rd.
+You can find the start of the walking trail at the car park at the end of Putty Beach Rd.

 Highlights and landmarks along the walk: